|

 without compensation."
 (Pp. 533-534, citing Illinois Central Railroad

 Co. v.
 Illinois, supra, 146 U.S. 387, 455.)
+In State of California v.
+Superior

 Court (Fogerty), supra, 29 Cal.3d 240, 249, we stated that owners of